Simon Pardoe, Consultation Watch 2021

 People need networks and support to ensure that public consultations become accountable as mechanisms for justice, fair representation and social equity, rather than the reverse.

-See this heading above, and get in touch.
+Making it happen – see the email suggestion under this ‘Making it happen’ heading above, and get in touch.

 © Dr Simon Pardoe, Consultation Watch 2021